olapeter/perf-playground/README.md

 ## Container workshop

+### Learning objectives

+1. What is a container?
+1. Is Docker a technology?
+1. Why not use VMWare, VirtualBox etc.?
+1. Anatomy of a Dockerfile
+1. Kubernetes vs. docker-compose

 ### Initial state

 Page at <http://127.0.0.1:7777/> should show some red error.
-The objective of the workshop is to make it green.
+We want to make it green.

 To do that we need to containerize our storage module